 Truth be told, I have nothing against any of these desserts; in fact, I’m quite fond of bread pudding in particular.
 The only problem is that it’s extremely filling, and if you’ve just finished a Cajun or Creole meal, you are unlikely to have the tiniest space left in your stomach.
 With some careful planning (and belt-loosening), I was able to try several different bread pudding recipes.
 The variety of bread puddings surprised me; they differ greatly in density, sweetness, texture, and flavor.
 The only bread pudding I had ever known was a very generic (though still tasty) recipe such as you’d find at a buffet or a potluck dinner.
 But in New Orleans, every restaurant has its special twist, and toppings like a creamy whiskey sauce are quite common.

-A couple of years ago, I got an email from my friend Paola asking if I was interested in bread pudding.
+Back in 2003, my friend Paola sent me an email asking if I was interested in bread pudding.
 (She knew the answer already: I’m interested in everything, especially if it’s dessert.)
 There’s a magazine all about bread pudding, she told me, and she wondered if I thought it might be sufficiently interesting to buy myself a subscription and then share it with her.
 You gotta love friends like that.
-I went to the relevant page on Amazon.com, where I found that a “subscription” to Bread Pudding Update consists of only one issue, at a cost of US$5.
+I went to the relevant page on Amazon.com, where I found that a “subscription” to Bread Pudding Update consisted of only one issue, at a cost of US$5.
 That was odd, I thought, but I figured I could hardly go wrong for $5.
 The ad promised “a review of the myriad ways one can take leftovers and liquor to new heights” and mentioned ingredients like “brandy, sherry, bourbon…oozing caramel sauce…seasonal fresh fruits.”
 Good enough.
 I placed my order.

 The story has a happy ending, however.
-Some time after this happened, my mother mentioned to me that her mother used to make bread pudding all the time.
+Some time after my initial run-in with Bread Pudding Update, my mother mentioned to me that her mother used to make bread pudding all the time.
 I don’t recall ever having eaten Grandma’s bread pudding, and my mother said she doubted the recipe was ever written down before Grandma died.
 Not long thereafter, though, I got an email with the happy news that my mother had located Grandma’s recipe for bread pudding on the back of a card in her recipe box.
-Final score: Bread Pudding Update, 0—Grandma, 1. —Joe Kissell
+And I’ll share it with you for 0% of the cost of Bread Pudding Update.

 I must be perfectly frank: Grandma’s recipe is not the most inventive or exciting way to prepare bread pudding.
 As bread pudding recipes go, it’s fairly standard.
 On the other hand, it does have that homemade taste that you’ll be hard-pressed to find at a New Orleans restaurant.
 The recipe as found was rather terse; you’ll need to read between the lines for the details: